top of page

 Summary

-Increasing the number of assistants a Dr. can supervise from (2) to (4)
+Increasing assistants a Dr. can supervise from (2) to (4)

 For renewable energy resource properties